All users of the web.unc.edu service must agree to the following terms of service before creating or contributing to a site.

 Web.unc.edu support staff reserves the right to remove any and all websites, themes, or plugins without prior consent.
 It is also possible that your website(s) will experience periodic downtimes during upgrades, installs, configuring, or optimization the site.
 If possible, an attempt will be made to notify all users prior to any interruptions in service.

 Acceptable Use Policy

-Web.unc.edu can be used by student organizations.
+Web.unc.edu may be used by student organizations.
 UNC policy requires that student groups be officially recognized before using any campus resources.
-If you are part of a student group and would like to create a website please go to Student Orgs or contact the union and they will walk you through the process or getting certified and setting up a website.
-If your group is not a University sanctioned group you can use a service like WordPress.com.
+Any group that is not a University sanctioned group, or one seeking a custom-design, can use an external service like WordPress.com.

-The web.unc.edu project requires users to authenticate using their Onyen.
+Web.unc.edu requires users to authenticate using their Onyen.
+Web.unc.edu does not allow non-Onyen logins.
 As such, all content should adhere to Onyen policies outlined on this page.
-It is partially excerpted below.

 Sensitive data is not permitted on web.unc.edu websites.
 This includes all data, in its original and duplicate form, which contains:

 - Personal Information, as defined by the North Carolina Identity Theft Protection Act of 2005

 - Protected Health Information, as defined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA)

 - Student education records, as defined by the Family Educational Rights and Privacy Act (FERPA)

 - Customer record information, as defined by the Gramm Leach Bliley Act (GLBA)